 Should you need help with research, Joel Burkholder, Penn State York Reference and Instruction Librarian, will be available via email (email@example.com) or phone (717-771-4024).
 Assistance via Zoom can also be arranged.

-Ask a Librarian is a university-wide virtual research assistance service that offers live chat and email support.
+Ask a Librarian is a University-wide online research assistance service that offers live chat and email support.

 Stacks are closed for browsing during the fall semester.
 Materials are available using the “I Want It” feature of the library’s online catalog.
 Due to a mandated 96-hour quarantine of print materials, not all items may be available right away.